Theodore Johnson (serial killer): Murder of Angela Best

 On the morning of 15 December Best visited Johnson at his Islington flat to help with an appointment with the Jamaican embassy.
 Soon after entering the house, Best was struck at least six times with a claw hammer by Johnson, who finally strangled her with a dressing gown cord despite her efforts to defend herself.
 Hours after killing her, Johnson proceeded to throw himself in front of an express train at Cheshunt railway station, losing his right arm and left hand in the process.
 While the medics were treating his injuries, authorities visited his home and discovered Best's body in the living room.

 Trial and sentence

-At trial, the now-wheelchair bound Johnson confessed to killing Angela Best, and was sentenced to 26 years imprisonment.
+At trial, the now-wheelchair-bound Johnson confessed to killing Angela Best, and was sentenced to 26 years imprisonment.
 His lawyer, Annette Henry QC, said that he would likely die behind bars and that: "He does not wish to be alive.
 He hates himself for what happened."
 The crown later appealed and Johnson's sentence was increased from a minimum of 26 years to a minimum of 30.

-Best's family, among them her son Raphael and her sisters Lorraine Jones and Valerie Archibold, described her loss as "immeasureable", adding that she loved her children and grandchildren dearly.
+Best's family, among them her son Raphael and her sisters Lorraine Jones and Valerie Archibold, described her loss as "immeasurable", adding that she loved her children and grandchildren dearly.

 Camden and Islington NHS Trust, which was responsible for Johnson's care in the community since 2004, said it would provide Best's family with an independent report and that Johnson's treatment complied with conditions set by the Mental Health Tribunal which oversaw his discharge in 1997.